 Option Plan 2013 allows employees or Directors to purchase shares in the Company up to an aggregate of approximately 5% (when aggregated with other ordinary shares over which options are granted and which have not yet been exercised) of the outstanding ordinary shares of Ryanair Holdings plc, subject to certain conditions.
 All grants are subject to approval by the Remuneration Committee.
 These are exercisable at a price equal to the market price of the ordinary shares at the time options are granted.
 The key terms of these option plans include the requirement that certain employees remain in employment with the Company for a specified period of time and that the Company achieves certain net profit targets and/or share price targets.
 At the 2019 AGM, shareholders approved LTIP 2019.
 LTIP 2019 replaces Option Plan 2013 for all future share based remuneration grants.
-There were no grants under LTIP 2019 in fiscal year 2021.
+There were approximately 0.9m cumulative conditional ordinary shares granted under LTIP 2019 at March 31, 2022.